 Our Bankers Life and Casualty Company review will help you get a better idea about who the company is, what they stand for, and if they’re right for you.
 As we always suggest, be sure to do your homework on any insurer you choose before you make a purchase.

-Our Bankers Life and Casualty Company Review for 2017
+Our Bankers Life and Casualty Company Review

 Bankers Life has been around since before 1900, though, before they got their current name, were running as the Hotel Men’s Mutual Benefit Association.

 Getting their first leg up through direct mail marketing, Bankers Life sought new, simpler and more cost effective means to market their product, and consumers were very receptive.
 Within the next few decades, Bankers Life and Casualty would grow to become one of the larger providers of both life and health across the nation.
 As Medicare was rolled out in the middle of the century, Bankers Life was one of the first carriers to create and offer Medicare Supplements.

 Today, Bankers Life has a more strict focus on helping to protect and insure the portion of the population who are considered pre-retirees, or retirees.
 This is a vastly growing segment of our population, where nearly 10,000 people per day are going to step foot into retirement throughout the next decade.
 Bankers Life is positioned for success in this way.

 Bankers Life Financials

 Just within the last year, Bankers Life has seen an improvement in its ratings.
 Until mid-2015, Bankers Life and Casualty Company did not boast any “A” ratings, but this is no longer the case.